66-24/house-price-predictor/README.md

 ---

+### 🐳 Docker Repository Convention

+To keep our containerized applications organized, this project uses a single Docker Hub repository with a specific tagging convention to differentiate between services.

+-   **Single Repository:** All images are pushed to a single repository:
+    `[your-docker-id]/house-price-predictor`

+-   **Tagging Strategy:** We use tags to identify the service within the repository.
+    -   The FastAPI backend service is tagged with a `service-` prefix (e.g., `service-latest`, `service-v1.0.0`).
+    -   The Streamlit frontend would be tagged with a `ui-` prefix (e.g., `ui-latest`).

+This approach avoids the need for multiple repositories and keeps all related project artifacts neatly grouped together.

+---

 ## Building FastAPI and Streamlit

 The code for both the apps are available in `src/api` and `streamlit_app` already.
 To build and launch these apps